FuelFrontend/Frontend-Developer-Interview-Preparation/README.md

 * Once you complete most(80%) the sections you are well prepared / brushed up for your next challenge
 * Finally, If you like the repo "star" it and contribute to maintain it to latest.

-PS.
-We are working on adding answers and more content, feel free to contribute to this repository by creating Pull Request.
-Thanks!

 ### Objective - Mindmap

 ![Mind Map](frontend-interview-preparation-mindmap.png "Mind Map")